ROU-Technology/rou-web/README.md

 # rou-web

-The offical website for ROU Technology
+The official website for ROU Technology